NickHerrig/nickherrig.com/content/posts/the-fundamentals-intro.md

 The fundamentals blog series is my answer to the above two questions.
 It's my attempt to answer the high school band teachers questions about making the shift from non technical work to technical work.
 The fundamentals is a blog series about computer and technology concepts explained in a digestible and non convoluted format.
-The blog series is meant to be approachable, humble, non assuming.
+The blog series is meant to be approachable, humble, and non assuming.
 We will cover a variety of software engineering and computer science concepts, have a chat about them, and test our understanding together with examples.

 ## Audience
 I'm writing this blog series for a few different people I've met over the years.

 - The high school band teacher looking to make a career shift.
 - The 4 year college graduate, wanting a refresher on the fundamentals.
 - The person who thinks computers are too complicated to learn about.